Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: Writing Prompts

-Is the world today naturally complex or have we made it more complex than it otherwise would be?
+Does lightning strike twice?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question,...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question in the voice of a...

 « Previous Entries